 17. Passports, visas and health requirements

-If you or any member of your party is not a British citizen or holds a non-British passport, you must check passport and visa requirements with the French embassy or consulate of the of the country(ies) to or through which you are intending to travel.
+If you or any member of your party is not a British citizen or holds a non-British passport, you must check passport and visa requirements with the French embassy or consulate of the country(ies) to or through which you are intending to travel.

 We regret we are not in a position to offer you any assistance in the event of any delays in relation to your arrival to or departure from your holiday destination.